jcliang1114/IRAW_NN/README.txt

 To verify IRAW's performance and validate its core capabilities:
 - Conduct a comparative analysis of images in 'Raw Data/' and 'Results/' to evaluate IRAW's performance metrics in generating high-fidelity adversarial perturbations.
-- Ensure the 'Raw Data' folder and the watermark image file (AIR_32.png, or AIR_64.png as an alternative) are placed in the same root directory as the executable script prior to execution.
+- Ensure the 'Raw Data' directory and the watermark image file (AIR_32.png, or AIR_64.png as an alternative) are placed in the same root directory as the executable script prior to execution.
 - For CPU-only environments, a global replacement of all device-specific .cuda() calls with .cpu() in the script is required to ensure full functionality.